Dyalog/ullu/docs/how-to-add-tests.md

 ### Make a namespace

-Make a namespace titled the test name
+Make a namespace titled the primitive being tested

 Eg: uniquemask

 ```APL